consilience/laravel-odoo-api-client/README.md

 * searchRead()
 * read()

-The following helper functions return a native PHp type insead:
+The following helper functions return a native PHP type insead:

 * searchArray - array
 * searchReadArray - array
 * readArray - array
 * searchCount - integer
 * getResourceId - integer
+* getResourceId2 - array

 (I'm torn between this approach and a more fluent approach such as `$client->firstOnly()->asArray()->read(...)`)